 Martha Ann Tadlock (1763-1846).

 SIDNEY'S GRANDFATHER: (Sarah's father) Judge Jacob Marion Lindley (1781-1850), was educated as a teacher and a lawyer.
 He became a judge of Christian County, KY.
 He was also a farmer and stockman.

 Alcey Ruth Gibson (1785-1855) She was born in NC and as husband, Jacob, was raised in the Quaker Faith, but became members of the Christian Church while living in KY.

-SIDNEY'S GREAT GREAT GRANDFATHER: Thomas Lindley (1706-1781) who's land the 'Battle of Lindley's Mill' was fought on during the American Revolution.
+SIDNEY'S GREAT GREAT GRANDFATHER: (Jacob's father) Thomas Lindley (1706-1781) was a Quaker an it was his land the 'Battle of Lindley's Mill' was fought on during the American Revolution.

 In 1855, Sidney went with her parents and siblings on a Wagon Train from Missouri to California.
 Her father Levi Millhollon was the Captain of train of 175 wagons.

 On the trip, Sidney fell from a wagon and was run over by a wagon.
 She made the journey in a hammock-like arrangement in the back of their wagon.
 She was unable to sit up for six weeks.
 It was a very adventurous trip and they encountered Indians along the way.
 (There is an article in the 3 Oct.
 1927, "Progressive Farmer", titled "Attention All Old Timers", which tells stories of Sidney Millholland and her parents.
 The story can also be found in "Frontier Times" Jan 1828).